Legacy Australia

 Legacy is an Australian non-profit organisation established in 1923 by ex-servicemen.
 Legacy provides support to the families of Australian Defence Force men and women who have lost their life or health in conflicts such as World War I, World War II, Vietnam War, Iraq and Afghanistan.
 In addition, any death which is deemed service-related may be eligible for assistance by Legacy.

+The symbol of Legacy is a torch that signifies the undying flame of service and sacrifice of those who gave their lives for their country.

+Out of deference to Legacy Australia, the Subaru Legacy was sold as the Subaru Liberty in Australia.

+Activities

 Volunteer members are called "Legatees" because they accept the "legacy of care" for their comrades' families; this title has continued to the present day.
 4,000 Legatees assist more than 40,000 widows and 1,800 children (referred to by Legacy as "Junior Legatees") and disabled dependents across Australia providing assistance, accommodation, medical and social support.
 Legacy's assistance depends on the individual situation of the person supported.
 With the help of Legatees, who stay in touch with all families, Legacy ensures families receive their Legacy entitlements and access to government benefits.

 As well as financial help, Legacy provides companionship and assistance with the education of children.
 Assistance in dealing with the Army, Navy, or Air Force, or the government is provided.
 In particular, specialist assistance is provided in submitting applications for Compensation for Dependents of Deceased Members and Former Members, including for War Widow's pensions and Income Support pensions.
 If initial claims are unsuccessful, when appropriate, Legacy will arrange for advocates before review tribunals.
 These services are provided at no cost to claimants.

 A road tunnel under construction in Brisbane is named Legacy Way in honour of the men and women serving in the Australian Defence Force.